JunfengYang/gpdbcluster/README.md

 gpstate
 ```

-You can restart the stop services by running
+You can restart the stopped services by running
 ```bash
 docker-compose up [-d]
 ```

+Run ```docker-compose rm``` to remove stopped containers.